 Oregano is an essential ingredient in most Italian, Mexican, Turkish, and Greek dishes because of its subtly sweet and slightly bitter flavor.
 Unlike other herbs, people prefer using dried oregano to fresh ones for cooking.

-It is the most widely used for replacing cilantro.
-You can mix oregano with other herbs and lime juice to make a replica flavor of cilantro.
+Back to using oregano for replacing cilantro, you can mix oregano with other herbs and lime juice to make a replica flavor of cilantro.

 7. Papalo – Give This Strong Cilantro-like Flavor A Go!